psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 >
 > The advice of his medical attendants had pointed out the Isle of Wight as the locality most favourable to his health in England, and his residence was accordingly fixed at Ventnor from that time forward.

-As I shall describe in the next chapter, on moving to the Island, Carus Wilson started to develop a keep interest in supporting the well0being of British soldeiers.
+As I shall describe in the next chapter, on moving to the Island, Carus Wilson started to develop a keep interest in supporting the well-being of British soldiers.

 > His exertions were not, however, confined to the benefit of the soldiers.
 His spirit was stirred by witnessing the fearful demoralization which met his eye.
 Early in his residence at Ventnor a tract was printed, and left on New Year's-day at every house in Newport ...